2007 Regular Session

-BE IT FURTHER RESOLVED, That this resolution be presented to his wife, Sharon, and members of his family, and be made available to members of the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to Dr. Hendrix and made available to the Capitol Press Corps.